Spring Data JPA Specification Criteria Query with IN Clause Example

 }

-Below two repositories are option for our example but may be required for other purpose.
+Below two repositories are optional for this example but may be required for other purpose.

 public interface RegionRepo extends JpaRepository<Region, Integer> { }